o-minimal GAGA and a conjecture of Griffiths: Algebraicity and quasi-projectivity of period maps

-Every definable period map yields a definable variation by pulling back\footnote{Pulling back from the stack that is.}, and we conclude this subsection with a converse. \begin{prop} Let $Y$ be an algebraic space.
+Thanks to Lemma \ref{the universal Hodge filtration is definable}, every definable period map yields a definable variation by pulling back\footnote{Strictly speaking, pulling back from the stack.
+Alternatively, one can take a definable cover by simply-connected opens, lift to $\Omega$, pull back and glue.}, and we conclude this subsection with a converse. \begin{prop} Let $Y$ be an algebraic space.
 An analytic period map $\phi:Y^\an\to(\Gamma\backslash\Omega)^\an$ associated to a definable variation is definable. \end{prop} \begin{proof} Again we may produce a proper $X\to Y$ such that the pull back of the variation to $X$ has unipotent monodromy at infinity, has smooth reduced space, and for which $X\to Y$ is dominant on a dense open set $U$ of $Y$.
-Let $Z$ be a sufficiently thick nilpotent thickening of the complement of $U$, and let $X'$ be the image of $X$ in $Y$.
+Let $X'$ be the image of $X$ in $Y$, and let $Z$ be a sufficiently thick nilpotent thickening of the complement of $U$ such that $Y$ is the pushout of $X'$ and $Z$.
 By induction we may assume the claim for $Z$.
-It will be enough to show the claim for $X$, for then by Corollary \ref{mapdescent} we have it for $X'$, and then the period map of $Y$ is the pushout of those of $X'$ and $Z$.
+It will be enough to show the claim for $X$, for then by Proposition \ref{prop mapdescent} we have it for $X'$, hence for the disjoint union of $X'$ and $Z$ and finally for $Y$ by applying again Proposition \ref{prop mapdescent} (note that the map from the disjoint union to the pushout is dominant, see for example \cite[\href{https://stacks.math.columbia.edu/tag/07VX}{Tag 07VX}]{stacks-project}).